nnovakova/nnovakova.github.io/content/data-transformation/index.md

 We have reduced skewness and kurtosis a little bit.

-_Interim conclusions: It make sense here to leave this distribution as it is because it shows all ages more-less equally and doesn't need to be more normal distributed._
+> Interim conclusions: It make sense here to leave this distribution as it is because it shows all ages more-less equally and doesn't need to be more normal distributed.

 # Conclusions

 - In this article I described the most typical, often used and effective transformation approaches to get normal distribution.
 This transformations are important for the further modelling applying.
 Some model are sensitive for the data view and data scientist has to investigate more in a data preparation.
-- As a result we can see, that Log-transformation is the most universal and effective one technique.
-It solve most of the skewness and kurtosis problems.
-Box-Cox transformations are the same effective and flexible.
+- As a result we can see, that Log-transformation is the most universal and effective technique.
+It solves most of the skewness and kurtosis problems.
+Box-Cox transformations are also effective and flexible.
 - It can happen that data looks non-normal, but in the same time it doesn't have some outliers or very high kurtosis.
 In this situation it make sense to analyse such data locally and adjust it manually, for example deleting data or replacing it for a median/mean/max/min/random etc. values.